makai281/nmtpy/README.md

 The `WMTIterator` only knows how to handle the ResNet-50 convolutional features that we provide in the examples page.
 If you would like to use FC-style fixed-length vectors or other types of multimodal features, you need to write your own iterator.

-### Factored NMT
+### Factored NMT: `attention_factors.py`

-The model file for the following paper will be provided as soon as the integration is ready:
+The model file `attention_factors.py` corresponds to the following paper:

 [García-Martínez, Mercedes, Loïc Barrault, and Fethi Bougares.
 "Factored Neural Machine Translation." arXiv preprint arXiv:1609.04621 (2016).](https://arxiv.org/abs/1609.04621)

+In the examples folder of this repository, you can find data and a configuration file to run this model.

 ### RNNLM: `rnnlm.py`